naninovel/docs/docs/guide/naninovel-scripts.md

 @choice "Option 2|#4|"
 ```

-— but in return, as long as you don't remove or change the IDs, the associations won't break.
+— as long as you don't remove or change the IDs, the associations won't break.
 To make text IDs less distracting, they are colored dim by the IDE extension and visual editor.

-When stable identification is enabled, the system will also make sure all the generated text IDs are unique and were never used before inside the script document; for this, it'll store latest revision numbers in `NaninovelData/ScriptRevisions` editor asset.
+The text identifier will make sure all the generated text IDs are unique and were never used before inside the script document; for this, it'll store latest revision numbers in `NaninovelData/ScriptRevisions` editor asset.
 Whenever you remove a line with an assigned text ID, you can be sure that this ID won't suddenly appear in some other place (unless you specify it manually).

 ### Identified Text References

 In some rare cases you may look to intentionally duplicate localizable text identifier.
-For example, when creating an instance of command in C#, which should re-use localized parameter specified in script.
+For example, when creating an instance of command in C#, which should re-use localized parameter specified in a script.

 Should you just assign `LocalizableTextParameter` parameter value, Naninovel will warn about duplicate text IDs.
 Instead, use `Ref()` instance method of the parameter: